Posted October 2025

 Summary

-Walla Walla County’s economy is diverse, with significant contributions from agriculture, tourism, health care, education, manufacturing, and retail trade.
-The county is renowned for its agricultural products, particularly wheat, onions, potatoes, and wine grapes.
-Tourism has flourished, thanks in large part to the county’s art scene and wine industry, which boasts more than 180 wineries.
+Walla Walla County’s economy remains diverse, with key contributions from agriculture, tourism, health care, education, manufacturing and retail trade.
+The county continues to be recognized for its agricultural output, particularly wheat, onions, potatoes and wine grapes and its thriving wine industry, which now includes more than 185 wineries.
+Tourism has rebounded strongly, fueled by the county’s vibrant art scene and expanding wine tourism infrastructure.

 Walla Walla County geographic overview